mihai-vlc/sublime-jsfmt/README.md

 There's a `.jsfmtrc-sample` in this repo.
 It's a good start.
 Rename it and toss it somewhere.
 Try it out.

-#### compatibility
+#### Compatibility

-should work in both ST2 and ST3.
+Should work in both ST2 and ST3.

-### contributing
+### Contributing

-go wild. i'll add you as repo owner and/or transfer it to you. it's all <3
+If you find any bugs feel free to report them [here](https://github.com/paulirish/sublime-jsfmt/issues)
+Pull requests are also encouraged.